 As the name implies, upper blepharoplasty focuses on the upper eyelid.
 This procedure is best for patients who have drooping or sagging upper lids, which can affect your vision and give you a tired appearance.
 During the surgery, an incision is carefully made in the eyelid crease, which allows the surgeon to alter the eyelid skin with minimal scarring.

 Lower Blepharoplasty (Lower Eyelid Surgery)

 Lower blepharoplasty addresses concerns with the lower lid, such as dark circles and puffiness.
 If you struggle with severe bags under the eyes, lower eyelid blepharoplasty can help you achieve a brighter, more youthful appearance.
-This procedure is usually done with an incision just under the eyelashes.
-However, in some cases, the surgeon may opt for a transconjunctival incision instead, which is done on the inside of the eyelid to prevent scarring.
+This procedure can be done with an incision just under the eyelashes (subciliary).
+However, Dr. Troell usually implements the transconjunctival incision instead, which is done on the inside of the eyelid to prevent scarring.

 This form of blepharoplasty is performed on patients who don’t have a natural upper eyelid crease.
 During the procedure, the surgeon makes an incision on the upper eyelid to create a natural-looking fold and reshape the eyelid as needed.

 This procedure is most common among patients of East Asian descent and is often referred to as “Asian blepharoplasty”.
 However, the procedure can be performed on patients of any background who are lacking a natural eyelid crease.